 Energy in Bosnia and Herzegovina

-The perceptions of Bosnia and Herzegovina’s energy leaders on energy issues suggest a strong attention to Economic Growth, Regional Integration as well as the rebalancing of the energy mix as issues of crucial relevance.
-The Action Priority section is led by Energy Efficiency and Trade efforts to support Economic Growth.
+In this years’ edition of the World Energy Issues Monitor, the perceptions of Bosnia and Herzegovina’s energy leaders on energy issues suggest a strong attention to the business environment (market design, support mechanisms and investor environment) and social dynamics (demographic patterns), as well as the rebalancing of the energy mix as issues of crucial relevance.
+The action priorities are led by energy efficiency, renewable energies and digitalisation efforts to support economic growth.

 Concerning renewable energy, the country’s 2020 target of a 40% share of gross final energy consumption is not likely to be met.
 Market-based support schemes are still missing.
 Yet, a new support package based on auctions, including amendments to the relevant entities’ legislation, is planned to be adopted in the 2021, with the first auctions due to be held in 2022.
 There is no appropriate system for guarantees of origin in place.
 In September 2020, following the proposal of the Independent System Operator (NOS BiH), the State Electricity Regulatory Commission of Bosnia and Herzegovina (SERC) increased the permitted capacity of wind power plants that may be connected to the transmission network (from 460MW to 840MW) and solar power plants (from 400MW to 825MW).
 Priority or guaranteed access to the grid for renewable energy producers remains unsecured.
 (Energy Community Annual Report 2020).

 Given that the EU has set a target of 32% of renewable energy in gross final consumption by 2030, BiH will certainly have to alter its 40% by 2020 target, which will mean new investments and economic development.